kubernetes/enhancements/keps/sig-instrumentation/20191115-structured-logging.md

 * Easily parsable and transformable
 * Existing tools for ad-hoc analysis (jq)

-Proposed default fields:
+We would like to discuss some details of format definition that will guide implementation.
+Definition will define:
+* Reserved JSON keys that will have special meaning
+* Serialization strategy for different types

+#### Reserved JSON keys

+We would like to reserve some JSON keys to preserve same meaning for all logs within kubernetes.
+Those keys will have special meaning and should not be used as arguments.
+We would like to keep this set of keys as minimal to reduce possible changes, before we introduce a way to version the log schema.

+For simplicity we will use flat key structure without namespacing.
+We will update Kubernetes logging guide to discourage usage of those keys as log arguments.
+We will decide if additional static analysis or runtime validation is needed if such problems arise.

+Special JSON keys:
-* `ts` - timestamp as Unix time (required, `float64`)
+* `ts` - timestamp as Unix time (required, `float`)
-* `v` - verbosity (required, `int`, default 4)
+* `v` - verbosity (required, `int`, default 0)
 * `err` - error string (optional, `string`)
 * `msg` - message (required, `string`)

-Default Serialization:
+#### Serialization strategy

+We would like to describe the serialization as it will directly impact results of most logs as it will work as default.
+What do we want from serialization, it should:
+* Have predictable results and performance
+* Not diverge too much from `text` format (e.g. change formatting, add more information)

+Proposed Serialization of types (we will expand list of special cases if needed):
-* primitive types (`int`, `float`) - Compatible with [golang json package](https://golang.org/pkg/encoding/json/#Marshal)
+* Go primitive types (e.g. `int`, `float`, `time.Duration`) - compatible with string format `%v`
-* namespaced Kubernetes objects (`Pod`, `Deployment`) - JSON object consisting of `name` and `namespace`.
-Example `{"name": "kubedns", "namespace": "kube-system"}`
-* not namespaced Kubernetes objects (`Node`) - JSON object consisting of `name`.
-Example `{"name": "cluster1-vm-72x33b8p-34jz"}`
+* `time.Time` - special case to Unix time format, as `%v` would result in format meant for [debugging](https://golang.org/pkg/time/#Time.String)
-* arbitrary structure (`http.Request`) - JSON objects consisting of public non-pointer fields.
+* arbitrary structure (`http.Request`) - shallow serialization into JSON objects.
+Object will consist of non-pointer public fields.

-Proposed serialization of Kubernetes objects will not include additional fields beside those proposed available in `text` format.
-Discussion for additional fields needed in representation of Kubernetes objects is out of scope of this KEP.

-Serialization of arbitrary structures will ignore pointers to avoid hard to predict performance hits caused by deep nested structures or cycles.

-Provided serialization should function as good default.
-Caller can customize how objects is serialized by changing struct beforehand.
+For arbitrary structures we propose to use a shallow strategy as it is:
+* Analogous to `%v` currently used in format strings and in proposed text format (pointers are serialized as numbers)
+* Has much more predictable performance (skips deeply nested structures and pointer cycles)

+We will consider adding a way to override serialization strategy to deep, depending of feedback.
+For now caller can decide on logging particular fields as separate keys.

 Example: